Mīmāṃsā: Commentarial tradition

-(17th century) wrote an elementary work on the ', known as ' or '. ' of is based on the '. ’s ' was an attempt to combine the views of the ' and the ' schools.
+Āpadeva (17th century) wrote an elementary work on Mīmāṁsā, known as ' or '.
+The ' of Laugākṣi Bhāskara is based on the '.
+Vedānta Deśika's ' was an attempt to combine the views of the Mīmāṁsā and Vedānta schools.

 Darśana (philosophy) – central concerns

 Mīmāṁsā is one of the six classical Hindu darśanas.
 It is among the earliest schools of Hindu philosophies.
 It has attracted relatively less scholarly study, although its theories and particularly its questions on exegesis and theology have been highly influential on all classical Indian philosophies.
 Its analysis of language has been of central importance to the legal literature of India.

 Ancient Mīmāṁsā's central concern was epistemology (pramana), that is what are the reliable means to knowledge.
 It debated not only "how does man ever learn or know, whatever he knows", but also whether the nature of all knowledge is inherently circular, whether those such as foundationalists who critique the validity of any "justified beliefs" and knowledge system make flawed presumptions of the very premises they critique, and how to correctly interpret and avoid incorrectly interpreting dharma texts such as the Vedas.
-It asked questions such as "what is devata (god)?", "are rituals dedicated to devatas efficacious?", "what makes anything efficacious?", and "Can it be proved that the Vedas, or any canonical text in any system of thought, is fallible or infallible (svatah pramanya, intrinsically valid)?, if so, how?" and others.
+It asked questions such as "what is devata (god)?", "are rituals dedicated to devatas efficacious?", "what makes anything efficacious?", and "Can it be proved that the Vedas, or any canonical text in any system of thought, is fallible or infallible (svatah pramanya, intrinsically valid)?
+If so, how?" and others.
 To Mīmāṁsā scholars, the nature of non-empirical knowledge and human means to it are such that one can never demonstrate certainty, one can only falsify knowledge claims, in some cases.
 According to Francis Clooney, the Mīmāṁsā school is "one of the most distinctively Hindu forms of thinking; it is without real parallel elsewhere in the world".

-The central text of the Mīmāṁsā school is Jamini's Mīmāṁsā Sutras, accompanied by the historically influential commentary of Sabara and Kumarila Bhatta's commentary (Ślokavārttika) on Sabara's commentary.
+The central text of the Mīmāṁsā school is Jamini's Mīmāṁsā Sutras, accompanied by the historically influential commentary of Sabara (Śabarabhāṣya) and Kumarila Bhatta's commentary (Ślokavārttika) on Sabara's commentary.
 Together, these texts develop and apply the rules of language analysis (such as the rules of contradiction), asserting that one must not only examine injunctive propositions in any scripture but also examine the alternate related or reverse propositions for better understanding.
 They suggested that to reach correct and valid knowledge it is not only sufficient to demand proof of a proposition, it is important to give proof of a proposition's negative as well as declare and prove one's preferred propositions.
 Further, they asserted that whenever perception is not the means of direct proof and knowledge, one cannot prove such non-empirical propositions to be "true or not true", rather one can only prove a non-empirical proposition is "false, not false, or uncertain".